-\texttt{FALCON} is a very simple algorithm, and can be viewed a novel combination of three algorithmic components: (i) an epoch schedule, (ii) the greedy use of an offline least-squares regression oracle, and (iii) a probabilistic selection strategy that maps reward predictions to action probabilities, controlled by an epoch-varying learning rate.
-While each component alone is not entirely new in the literature (see, e.g., \citealt{agarwal2014taming,cesa2014regret} for the use of epoch schedules, \citealt{langford2008epoch,bastani2017mostly} for similar ideas of making greedy predictions, and \citealt{abe1999associative,foster2020beyond} for similar probabilisitc selection strategies), the combination of the above three components has not been considered in the literature before, and it is far from obvious that this particular combination should be effective.
+\textbf{Algorithmic components and comparisons with literature.} \texttt{FALCON} is a very simple algorithm, and can be viewed as a combination of three algorithmic components: (i) an epoch schedule, (ii) the greedy use of an offline least squares regression oracle, and (iii) a probabilistic selection strategy that maps reward predictions to action probabilities, controlled by an epoch-varying learning rate.
+While each component alone is not new in the literature, the combination of the above three components has not been considered in the literature, and it is far from obvious that this particular combination should be effective.
 In fact, it is quite surprising that such a simple algorithm would work well for general contextual bandits.
 While there is definitely more to this algorithm than meets the eye (we will explain the essential idea behind \texttt{FALCON} in \S\ref{sec:bypass} and \S\ref{sec:born}), let us first give a few quick comments on component (ii) and (iii), and compare them to existing literature.